Structures preserved by primitive actions of $S_\omega$: The Model-Complete Cores of First-order Reducts of

 \section{The Model-Complete Cores of First-order Reducts of $\bJ(k)$}

 In this section we will show that the model-complete core of a first-order reduct of $\bJ(k)$ is a first-order reduct of $\bJ(\ell)$, for some $\ell \leq k$ (Theorem~\ref{thm:main}).
-The key to our analysis are functions from $V \to V$ which are canonical with respect to a certain Ramsey expansion $\bJ^<(k)$ of $\bJ(k)$, which we will introduce next.
+The key to our analysis are functions from $V \to V$ which are canonical with respect to a certain Ramsey expansion $\bJ^<(k)$ of $\bJ(k)$, which we will introduce in Section~\ref{sect:RamseyExp}.
+We then study these functions by their actions on the first-order definable equivalence relations; to this end, we first prove several fundamental properties of these equivalence relations (Section~\ref{sect:defequiv} and then describe how functions that are canonical with respect to $\bJ^<(k)$ act on these relations (Section~\ref{sect:action}).